Welcome to the 2020s!

 - Be quick to address any of your customers’ complaints;

 The impression you make on your existing customers impacts new connections better than expensive marketing campaigns.
-Paying attention to your customer experience is not really one of the new trends.
+Paying attention to your customer experience is not really one of the new sales trends.
 But we assure you, its influence will cover more and more aspects of your B2B sales.

-Creativity and personalization will remain relevant
+Creativity and personalization will remain relevant for growth

 By 2020, we all know how intrusive digital marketing can be.
 It intrudes into the YouTube videos we watch.
 It pops up in our social media feed.
 It attacks us with clickable ads.
 It turns every business inbox into a chore.